 Osburn has been a social dancer of the Argentine tango since 2008, is involved in the performance and instruction of the dance, and is versed in its music, history, and literature.
 He aims to expand awareness of tango as a cultural form that is meaningful to its practitioners and applicable to a range of social and professional situations.

 In Summer 2018 at NYU, he will teach Theater in Latin America: The Theater of Tango, looking at the social and theatrical performance of tango from its origins to the present.

 Seeing tango as a microcosm of human experience, he conceived of Tango and Communication, a workshop that he co-facilitates with Laura Real in the engineering school of the Cooper Union.
 Participants experience the dance as a template for leadership, communication, teamwork, networking, cultural exchange, and gender relations.
 The workshop builds on his partnership with Real, his longtime teacher, in several performance/demonstrations, including NeuroTango: Brainwaves in Sync?, for Brain Awareness Week, a program of the Greater NYC Chapter of the Society for Neuroscience: watch.

-He assists Real at classes for Gourmetango and has been assistant organizer for its MeetUp.com groups.
+He has assisted Real at classes for Gourmetango and was assistant organizer for its MeetUp.com groups.
 In 2014, Dancing at Sea engaged him as a Host Dancer on its Argentine tango cruise.
 He has experienced tango in Buenos Aires, Madrid, Medellín, and several North American cities in addition to New York, and has studied with a variety of well-known instructors.